-Shareholders representing at least three percent of the share capital may request that a supplement to the call to the Ordinary General Shareholders' Meeting be published, including one or more items on the Agenda, provided the new items are accompanied by a rationale or, if appropriate, by a duly substantiated proposed resolution.
+Supplement to the call to the General Shareholders' Meeting and right to submit new proposals for agreement including one or more items on the Agenda, provided the new items are accompanied by a rationale or, if appropriate, by a duly substantiated proposed resolution.
 In addition, and on the terms set forth in section 519 of the Companies Act (Ley de Sociedades de Capital), shareholders representing at least three percent of the share capital may, within five days following publication of the notice of the call to meeting, submit duly substantiated proposed resolutions on matters already included or that must be included on the Agenda.
-Such rights shall be exercised by means of duly authenticated notice, to be received at the Company's registered office within five days following publication of the notice of the call to meeting.
+Such rights shall be exercised by means of duly authenticated notice, which must be received by the Company in accordance with the provisions of the Law.